-- The Chapman Learning Commons, on the 3rd floor of the Irving K. Barber Learning Centre, offers tutoring for writing and Academic Coaches for Science and Kinesiology students.
+- The Chapman Learning Commons, on the 3rd floor of the Irving K. Barber Learning Centre, offers tutoring and other resources to help your writing.

 Take care of yourself

 Don’t burn yourself out!
 Schedule in 15-minute breaks during those long-haul study sessions.
 Relax with your friends and reward your hard work.
 Veg out with a YouTube video or go for a walk – do at least one thing a day that brings you joy.

 Remember to build in time for yourself to disconnect from your academics, to take care of your mental health - and never underestimate the effect of a good night’s rest.

 Read more simple, healthy habits to keep you going throughout the year.